Research activities in the speech therapy group of a kindergarten

 (Search for the origins of word formation, establishing cause-and-effect

-relationships, use of the causal chain)
+connections, use of a cause-and-effect chain)

 analysis, errors in word structure).